API-market/oreid-js/README.md

   - 'ore_main' - ORE Main network
   - 'ore_test' - ORE test network

-## Using EOS Transit and/or UAL
+## Using EOS Transit

-oreid-js makes it easy for you to add many popular EOS wallets to your app.
-It integrates [EOS Transit](https://github.com/eosnewyork/eos-transit) and [UAL](https://github.com/EOSIO/universal-authenticator-library) so that you can use any wallet they support. oreid-js is the easiest way to use EOS Transit or UAL with your app.
+oreid-js makes it easy for you to add many popular blockchain wallets to your app.
+It integrates [EOS Transit](https://github.com/eosnewyork/eos-transit) so that you can use any wallet they support. oreid-js is the easiest way to add support for signing with blockchain wallets to your app.

 EOS Transit
 ```javascript